 Unfortunately there is no cure for varicose veins but one can undertake preventive measures.
 The preventive measures may prevent the varicose veins or delay the worsening of existing varicose veins.
 The following may help to prevent varicose veins:

-- If one starts early in pregnancy, varicose veins can be prevented.
-The major preventive measure is to exercise and walk.
+- The major preventive measure is to exercise and walk.

 - Elevation of the legs at all times is also recommended.

-- One should avoid standing for prolonged periods.
+- You should avoid standing for prolonged periods.

 - Don't cross your legs when sitting down.